Kang We-suck: Conscientious objector

-Felonious criminal

-In June 2008, Kang committed a felony over heads and other body parts of policemen and their bus.
-The Seoul Central District Court ordered a heavy penalty including a heavy fine.
+In 2008, Kang was fined ₩6,000,000 for his participation in illegal demonstrations and engaging in actions such as climbing on a police bus or stepping on the shoulders and heads of police officers.

 Prison activist

 On 14 September and 27 January 2011, Kang began periods of hunger strike of seven days to promote the rights of prisoners.
 His efforts were interrupted on 8 February 2011 by fainting and hospital admissions.